 This post puts the spotlight on designers and creative teams!
 At software companies, designers work cross-functionally, whether they focus on product or visual design.
 Designers are critical in making sure the products experience is intuitive and the brand visually appealing.
-I sat down with our design team to hear how they like to use Shortcut to design Shortcut :) Here's a quick intro to our wonderful design team:
+I sat down with our design team to hear how they like to use Shortcut to design Shortcut :)

 The design team works across two Story Workflows:

 - Engineering: Enables the design team to collaborate with Engineers and the Product Team on product updates and new features